Ibong Adarna: Plot

 King Fernando and Queen Valeriana of the Kingdom of Berbanya have three sons: Don Pedro, Don Diego, and Don Juan.
 King Fernando falls ill after a dream in which he sees Don Juan being murdered.
 Desperate for a cure, he sends Don Pedro to find the Ibong Adarna, a magical bird known for its healing songs.
 Don Pedro embarks on a journey and eventually encounters the bird, but it sings seven songs that lull him to sleep.
 It then defecates on him, turning him into stone.

 Next, Don Diego is sent on the same mission and suffers a similar fate.
 Three years later, Don Juan sets out on his quest and meets an old hermit who warns him about the bird's enchantments.
-The hermit provides him with a knife and dayap lemons to stay awake during the bird's songs, with instructions to create cuts on his arm with the knife and to put the calamansi on the wounds.
+The hermit provides him with a knife and dayap lemons to stay awake during the bird's songs, with instructions to create cuts on his arm with the knife and to put the dayap on the wounds.
 He also gives him a golden rope to capture the bird and a bucket of water to revive his petrified brothers.

 Don Juan successfully captures the Ibong Adarna, restores his brothers, and heads back to the palace.
 However, Don Pedro and Don Diego grow envious and beat Don Juan, leaving him unconscious on a road.
 They deceive the king, claiming they don't know what happened to Don Juan but that the bird awaits its true captor.
 Don Juan eventually recovers and forgives his brothers.

 As a punishment, Don Pedro and Don Diego are supposedly killed, but Don Juan forgave them, and pleaded to his father not to, which because of that King Fernando, took it into consideration and instead tasked them to take care of the bird.
 Don Pedro and Don Diego were already planning once Don Juan was asleep when it was his turn with the Adarna Bird.
 They agreed to release the Adarna from its cage, and upon waking up, Juan realizes and flees.
 Afraid his father would scold him for his irresponsibility.